Medicare Supplement Plan G: Benefits - Cost Overview

 So let’s start with Medigap.

-Medigap Vs Advantage
+Medigap Plan G Vs Medicare Advantage

 Probably the single most important factor is that Medigap Plan G does not require prior authorizations.